What are the sources of nonprofit revenue? How can your nonprofit earn more money?

 In-kind frees up cash for items that require it, like payroll taxes.
 In-kind is available to nearly all nonprofits.
 You obtain it from corporations, individuals, and governments.
 Your potential in-kind support is limited only by creativity, the relationships you build, and asking.

 Can Your Organization Obtain More Income?
 Yes.
-You can solve your income challenges.
-It will take creative thought and work.
+You can solve your income challenges with creative thought and work.
 Each of the seven income sources has possibilities and challenges.
 All require effort, insider knowledge, and investment.
 While not easy, finding ways to sustain and grow your organization is invaluable.
-This article helps you to begin to understand your options so you can start to select your ideal funding streams.
-Use this information to increase your nonprofit revenue, sustain your nonprofit, and pursue more mission outcomes.
+You now understand your options, and it’s time to select your ideal funding streams.